flightphp/core/README.md

     // When Flight loads the Router instance, it will load your class
     $myrouter = Flight::router();

-You can replace any of the default components:
+You can replace any of the default Flight components:

     Flight::request();
     Flight::response();